forbenaj/AirNES/README.md

 I feel that recently, video game and console design has shifted away from shared-screen experiences, prioritizing online multiplayer where you don't need to be in the same room to play.
 Social 'party' experiences are becoming increasingly rare, and especially difficult to pull off with portable devices ([DIY Perks makes an excellent point about this](https://www.youtube.com/watch?v=W4PHhurAhwc)).

-A console of this kind is just meant to be an addition to the scarce and unpopular list of modern party games, and has no other purpose than to try and bring people together.
-Physically.
+A console of this kind is just meant to be an addition to the scarce and unpopular list of modern party games, and has no other purpose than to try and bring people together and to be a canvas for creators to experiment with.

 That's why all my efforts will be focused on making this project as easy to use as possible, and accessible to everyone.
-You should be able to open nes.cosas.ar from any device, and play immediately with as little friction as possible.
+You should be able to open [nes.cosas.ar](nes.cosas.ar) from any device, and play immediately with as little friction as possible.
 And it should be easy enough to create games for it or add new consoles.

 ## Opensourceness